-It is not necessary for you to solve the a therapist.
+It is not necessary for you to solve the student's problem; you do not have to act as a therapist.
 Just listen patiently and receptively and "be yourself" as much as are providing a support when a student can walk away feeling that their concerns have you may be the first person who has really taken the time to listen and understand.